Challenges with VSAM Data – Change Data Capture (CDC) Solutions and Benefits

 - This approach works with most VSAM organization schemes.

-Some of the benefits DMX CDC can offer to enterprises include:
+Some of the benefits Connect CDC can offer to enterprises include:

 - Near-real time Replication of VSAM data sets to Hadoop data lakes.